London Museum: Museum of London (1976–2022)

-Relocation to Smithfield
+London Museum (future)

 In 2016, the museum announced it would be closing its London Wall site and moving to a set of disused market buildings in West Smithfield in 2021.
 The new site will increase the museum's size from 17,000 square metres to over 27,000.
-Museum director Sharon Ament said that one reason for the move was “a failing building with problematic entrances and a location which is difficult to find”.
+Museum director Sharon Ament said that one reason for the move was "a failing building with problematic entrances and a location which is difficult to find".
 A competition was held to find an architectural firm to design the new building, with over 70 firms taking part.
 Six were shortlisted, and their initial designs released to the public in 2016.
 Stanton Williams and Asif Khan were chosen as the final architects.

-The site at Smithfield includes part of the Thameslink train line running into Farringdon station, and from an early point in the process, the Museum expressed interest in creating a see-through section of tunnel for commuters to glimpse inside the museum and visitors to see the train go by.
+The site at Smithfield includes part of the Thameslink train line running into Farringdon Station, and from an early point in the process, the museum expressed interest in creating a see-through section of tunnel for commuters to glimpse inside the museum and visitors to see the train go by.
 It also includes the River Fleet, a tributary of the Thames which has long since become buried underground due to the high volume of construction work around it.
 One early plan for the new museum, since scrapped, included creating a well reaching down to the Fleet, which has been completely covered since the 1870s.
-Another idea for the new museum is to revive the ancient St. Bartholomew’s Fair, which took place on the site regularly in the medieval period until being shut down by authorities in 1855.
+Another idea for the new museum is to revive the ancient St Bartholomew's Fair, which took place on the site regularly in the medieval period until being shut down by authorities in 1855.
 The museum will also feature spiral escalators taking visitors to the underground storage rooms which will function as the main historical galleries.

-In 2019, further plans were released, which showed late-night queues outside the museum frontage and visitors perusing real items from the museum’s collection.
+In 2019, further plans were released, which showed late-night queues outside the museum frontage and visitors perusing real items from the museum's collection.
 Ament announced that workers had found the remains of a Victorian café called the Temperance Cocoa Room, complete with original tiling, and that the museum intended to re-open this section as a café.